locka99/cpp-to-rust-book/features_of_rust/macros.md

 Macros in Rust are quite a complex topic but they are more powerful and safer than the ones in C++.

 * Rust macros are hygenic.
 That is to say if a macro contains variables, their names do not conflict with, hide, or otherwise interfere with named variables from the scope they're used from.
 * The pattern supplied in between the brackets of the macro are tokenized and designated as parts of the Rust language. identifiers, expressions etc. In C / C++ you can #define a macro to be anything you like whether it is garbage or syntactically correct.
-Furthermore you can call it from anywhere you like because it is preprocessed even before the compiler sees the macro.
+Furthermore you can call it from anywhere you like because it is preprocessed even before the compiler sees the code.
 * Rust macros are either declarative and rule based with each rule having a left hand side pattern "matcher" and a right hand side "substitution".
 Or they're procedural and actualy rust code turns an input into an output (see section below).
 * Macros must produce syntactically correct code.
 * Declarative macros can be exported by crates and used in other code providing the other code elects to enable macro support from the crate.
 This is a little messy since it must be signalled with a #[macro_export] directive.